Quick start: Forms

 The green indicators show you where the field object will go when you drop it.

-3. Select the field object and, if the Properties panel on the right isn't open, click Properties button in the toolbar.
+3. Select the field object and, if the Properties pane on the right isn't open, click Properties pane button in the toolbar.

 Here you can change the default name of the field to something meaningful to you—for example, from Short Text to First Name.
 Field names also appear in the columns of a spreadsheet view and in other places in Claris Studio where you choose an existing field.